-- We work with families from the initial transition phase to identify suitable placements for all young people, completing impact risk assessments and reviewing placements as and when needed (or if changes occur) to try to ensure best fit. - We have a Safeguarding Policy and Procedure whereby any peer on peer related incidents

-- are reported as a concern, notifying the Designated Safeguarding Officers or Designated Safeguarding Lead.
+- We work with families from the initial transition phase to identify suitable placements for all young people, completing impact risk assessments and reviewing placements as and when needed (or if changes occur) to try to ensure best fit. - We have a Safeguarding Policy and Procedure whereby any child on child related incidents are reported as a concern, notifying the Designated Safeguarding Officers or Designated Safeguarding Lead.
 These are reviewed and actions implemented to prevent re-occurrence. - PBS training is provided for staff to support them to identify warning signs and prevent incidents occurring for all young people they support. - Risk assessments of the environments are carried out to utilise space and room management strategies.
 Social stories and debriefs / emotional support is given to all young people involved in an incident, addressing any concerns they may have raised as a safeguarding concern. - Multi-Disciplinary Team meetings are held where concerns are significant and would involve families - All incidents require a level of reflection to form the actions moving forward to prevent any reoccurrence.

-If peer on peer incidents form a pattern we would utilise and follow the guidelines identified in the academy Anti-Bullying Policy.
+If child on child incidents form a pattern we would utilise and follow the guidelines identified in the academy Anti-Bullying Policy.

-9. Exclusions
+9. Suspensions and Exclusions